-Daniel Tutt, Ph.D. is a filmmaker, philosopher and interfaith activist with a focus on anti-Muslim bigotry and interfaith dialogue.
+Daniel Tutt, Ph.D. is a filmmaker, philosopher and interfaith activist.
 His research for ISPU looks at Muslims in America, Islamophobia, and inter-religious dialogue.
-His writing has been published in Philosophy Now, the Journal of the Society for Contemporary Thought and the Islamicate World, the Washington Post, the Huffington Post and he has essays published in three different books of philosophy.
+Daniel is co-editor of a new book tentatively entitled, Theologies and Ethics of Justice: New Directions in 21st Century Islamic Thought for IIIT press.
+His writing has been published in Philosophy Now, The Islamic Monthly, the Washington Post, the Huffington Post and he has essays published in three different books of philosophy.
 He has presented and lectured at universities such as Georgetown, Duke, American, as well as dozens of national and international conferences.
-Daniel is an adjunct professor of philosophy at Marymount University and the Director of Programs and Producer at Unity Productions Foundation, a filmmaking and educational organization.
+Daniel is Professorial Lecturer at George Washington University and Adjunct Professor of Philosophy at Marymount University.
+He is the Director of Programs and a Producer at Unity Productions Foundation, a filmmaking and educational organization.

 MA, American University; PhD, European Graduate School

 Donald Trump’s recent call to ban American Muslims from entering the United States and to halt all immigration from Muslim majority countries is premised on a larger conspiracy, reminiscent of the infamous ‘Jewish problem’ that stoked rampant anti-Semitism during the first half of the twentieth century.

 I take on the role of an ombudsmen, or public editor, of The Islamic Monthly (TIM) to observe the types of articles that are published online and challenge readers and authors to consider issues from different angles.
 As such, I closely follow both the publication of pieces and the conversations that the

 Closer than you might think.